mjlab.actuator#

 Configuration for MuJoCo built-in position actuator.

 Under the hood, this creates a <position> actuator for each target and sets the stiffness, damping and effort limits accordingly.
-It also modifies the target’s properties, namely armature and frictionloss.
+If armature or frictionloss are set, they override the corresponding joint/tendon properties from XML.

 - build(entity: Entity, target_ids: list[int], target_names: list[str]) BuiltinPositionActuator[source]#